Lake-Tuggeranong-College/Holocron/E Course/WebDev/_projects/Project 1/Task 1/_topics/Docker - What is it.md

 **How does Docker work?**

-Docker uses a technology called virtualization to create isolated containers.
-Virtualization allows you to run multiple operating systems and applications on a single physical machine.
+Docker uses a technology called virtualisation to create isolated containers.
+Virtualisation allows you to run multiple operating systems and applications on a single physical machine.

 When you create a Docker container, you specify the operating system and software that you want to run inside the container.
 Docker then creates a virtual environment for the container, complete with its own files, resources, and network configuration.

 **Who uses Docker?**

-Docker is used by a wide variety of organizations, including:
+Docker is used by a wide variety of organisations, including:

 - **Developers:** Docker makes it easier for developers to develop, test, and deploy their applications.
 - **System administrators:** Docker can be used to manage and deploy complex systems and applications.